Laplacians on infinite graphs: Dirichlet and Neumann boundary conditions: Dirichlet forms on real and complex Hilbert spaces

 \section{Dirichlet forms on real and complex Hilbert spaces}

-In this appendix we shortly discuss some basic characterizations of Dirichlet forms.
+In this appendix we shortly discuss some basic and very well-known characterizations of Dirichlet forms.
 Such forms can be considered on both real and complex Hilbert spaces.
 Here, we show, in particular, how to go from one situation to the other.
+We refer to \cite{BH,Fuk,Ou} for further details.

 Let $(X,m)$ be a $\sigma$-finite measure space.
 Let $L^2 (X,m)$ be the Hilbert space of square integrable function on $X$ with inner product

 As discussed in the main text, a non-negative closed symmetric form $Q$ on $L^2 (X,m)$ with domain $D(Q)$ is called a Dirichlet form (on $L^2 (X,m)$) if